tkoskimi/yaag-core/README.md

 3. `$ ./build/yaag`

 If you add tests for a new module, follow the existing examples.
 Remember to append the execution of the tests to the `main.test.c`.

+If there is any sign of problem during the execution of the tests, you have to fix it before commits.